[Updated: February 16, 2025]

 - The update function never stops

-- The final output does not guarantee the in-sample error is optimal
+- The final output does not guarantee that the in-sample error is optimal

-One approach to approximate the optimal in-sample error is to extend the Perceptron Learning Algorithm by a simple modification, so-called Pocket Learning Algorithm.
+One approach to approximate the optimal in-sample error is to extend the Perceptron Learning Algorithm by modifying it, forming the Pocket Learning Algorithm.

 Pocket Learning Algorithm

 The idea is very simple: this algorithm keeps the best result seen so far in its pocket (that is why it is called Pocket Learning Algorithm).
-The best result means the number of misclassification is minimum.
-If the new weights produce a smaller number of misclassification than the weights in the pocket, then replace the weights in the pocket to the new weights; if the new weights are not better than the one in the pocket, keep the one in the pocket and discard the new weights.
-At the end of the training iteration, the algorithm returns the solution in the pocket, rather than the last solution.
+The best result means the number of misclassifications is minimal.
+If the new weights produce fewer misclassifications than the weights in the pocket, replace the weights in the pocket with the new weights; if the new weights are not better than the ones in the pocket, keep the ones in the pocket and discard the new weights.
+At the end of the training iteration, the algorithm returns the solution in the pocket rather than the last solution.

 The Learning Steps